 Amount Per Serving: Calories: 343Total Fat: 20gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 46mgSodium: 1507mgCarbohydrates: 24gFiber: 6gSugar: 3gProtein: 18g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions

 Dried beans are a good choice for any phase of the original South Beach Diet, and using low-fat turkey Kielbasa keeps this South Beach Diet friendly.
-If you want a stew with less carbs, use more sausage and spinach and less beans, but this is probably too high in carbs for a traditional low-carb eating plan.
+If you want a stew with less carbs, use more sausage and spinach and half as many beans, but this recipe as written is probably too high in carbs for a traditional low-carb eating plan.

 Find More Recipes Like This One:

 Use Stew Recipes to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
 Click here for more Slow Cooker / Instant Pot Recipes on my other site!

 This recipe was posted in 2012.
 It was last updated with more information in 2021.

 72 Comments on “Slow Cooker Sausage and White Bean Stew”